Salt Lake Behavioral Health

 TREATMENT & ASSESSMENT

-In addition to substance abuse treatment, SLBH offers a dedicated residential program for servicemen on active duty who are struggling with PTSD and a specialized geriatric program for Alzheimer’s and dementia.
-There are two programs, one for men and women.
+Our intensive outpatient programs meet three to five days per week and include structured group therapy and general psychiatry.
+In addition to substance abuse treatment, SLBH provides a dedicated residential program for servicemen on active duty who are struggling with PTSD, as well as a specialized geriatric program for Alzheimer’s and dementia.

 STAFF CREDENTIALS